-What Happens if You Run Your Water Softener Without Salt?
+What Happens If You Run Your Water Softener Without Salt?

 Not having enough salt in the brine tank will cause the issues mentioned above, as well as not allowing it to regenerate properly.
-A tank will usually regenerate itself once a week depending on your water usage, size of the tank, and other factors.
+A tank will usually regenerate once a week depending on your water usage, the size of the tank, and other factors.
 Not having the ability to regenerate means your system won’t have the ability to remove the hard minerals you’re trying to get out.

 No salt in the brine tank doesn’t just mean you won’t have soft water anymore.
 The harder water will cause damage to anything your water encounters, and it may damage your water softener system.

 Not only will it damage your belongings, but long-term use of a water softener without salt can lead to even greater problems.
 The minerals in the water, without the softener, will gather in places not easily cleaned.
 The showerheads, sink faucets, and more will clog from the buildup of minerals.
 You can also experience poor water pressure and issues with appliances.
-This is due to a mineral build up.
+This is due to a mineral build-up.

 Simplify Your Process!